Migrant Education-Coordination Program (84.144)

 Records

-In accordance with the General Education Provisions Act and the Education Department General Administrative Regulations, grantees must maintain certain project records for 3 years.
+In accordance with the General Education Provisions Act and the Education Department General Administrative Regulations, grantees must maintain certain project records for 3 years unless they are needed under one of the exceptions for a longer period.

 Financial Information